Hospital-Acquired Pneumonia (Nosocomial Pneumonia) and Ventilator-Associated Pneumonia

 Common causes of hospital-acquired pneumonia

-The following are less-common pathogens implicated in nosocomial pneumonia clusters/outbreaks:
+The following infrequently are implicated pathogens in nosocomial pneumonia clusters/outbreaks, usually affecting severely immunocompromised patients:

 Organisms associated with ventilator-associated pneumonia